Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Fixed projectiles with `Inviso=true` suffering from potential inaccuracy problems if combined with `Airburst=yes` or Warhead with `EMEffect=true`.
 - Fixed the bug when `MakeInfantry` logic on BombClass resulted in `Neutral` side infantry.
 - Fixed railgun particles being drawn to wrong coordinate against buildings with non-default `TargetCoordOffset` or when force-firing on bridges.
+- Fixed building `TargetCoordOffset` not being taken into accord for several things like fire angle calculations and target lines.

 ## Animations